Component System

 }

-// Skip disabled components
+// Includes inactive entities and disabled components

 }